jaytimm/corpuslingr/README.md

 ### clr\_search\_gramx()

-Search for all instantiaions of a particular lexical pattern/grammatical construction devoid of context.
+Search for all instantiations of a particular lexical pattern/grammatical construction devoid of context.
 This function enables fairly quick search.

 ``` r
 search1 <- "VERB (PRON)?
 (PREP| RP)"